ntustison/Histograms/Text/stitched.md

 # Materials and methods

-To support the discussion in the Introduction, we perform various experiments to showcase the effects of both MR nonlinear intensity mapping and noise on measurement bias and precision using the popular algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for the functional lung imaging domain) [@Tustison:2011aa], and a trained CNN [@Tustison:2019ac].
+To support the discussion in the Introduction, we performed various experiments which showcase the effects of both nonlinear intensity mapping and noise artefacts on measurement precision and bias using the popular algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN [@Tustison:2019ac].

-We first demonstrate the effects of MR intensity nonlinearities on the application of T1-weighted brain MR segmentation.
-This component is strictly qualitative as the visual evidence and previous developmental history is sufficiently compelling and motivates exploring in the analogical domain of hyperpolarized gas lung imaging.
+We focus initially on some of the issues unique to linear binning, specifically its susceptibility to MR nonlinearity artefacts as well as the additional requirement of a reference distribution.
+The latter is motivated qualitatively through the analogous application of T1-weighted brain MR segmentation.
+This component is strictly qualitative as the visual evidence and previous developmental history within that field should be sufficiently compelling in motivating subsequent quantitative exploration within hyperpolarized gas lung imaging.
 We use these qualitative results as a segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.

 We then incorporate the trained CNN model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity nonlinearities.
 Finally, we investigate algorithmic accuracy (i.e., bias) in the absence of ground-truth segmentations, by using a clinical diagnostic prediction approach and employing the simultaneous truth and performance level estimation (STAPLE) [@Warfield:2004aa].

 ## Hyperpolarized gas image cohort